-The area median income (AMI) in Santa Clara County in 2022 is $168,500, an increase of $17,200 just since last year.
+The area median income (AMI) in Santa Clara County in 2023 is $181,300, an increase of $12,800 since last year and $30,000 since 2021.
 This is driving up rents and creating more pressure on low-income earning tenants who qualify for affordable housing.
 The table below shows affordable rents at different percentages of AMI.

 To qualify for affordable, income-restricted housing, your income must fall within a specified range.
 The majority of all income-restricted rental housing in Santa Clara County is affordable to households who make less than 80% of area median income, with recent efforts focusing on housing for extremely low-income households.

 Typically, the term affordable housing refers to housing that is affordable to lower and sometimes moderate-income households, where developments receive subsidies to keep rents low and residents need to income qualify.
 These housing units are deed-restricted, so they will remain affordable at a specific income level for a long period of time (usually at least 55 years in California).
 Income level categories are shown at right.
 Learn more about understanding housing affordability here in Santa Clara County!

 The U.S. Department of Housing and Urban Development (HUD) annually releases income limits that determine eligibility for various federal housing and community development funds.
 The State’s Department of Housing and Community Development adjusts these limits for use with State programs.
 State Income Limits are then used to determine applicant eligibility, based on the level of household income, and may be used to calculate affordable housing costs for housing assistance programs.